Mauzac (grape)

-Mauzac or Mauzac blanc a white variety of grape used for wine, of the species Vitis vinifera.
-It is mainly grown in the Gaillac and Limoux regions in the southwest of France.
+Mauzac or Mauzac blanc is a white variety of grape used for wine, of the species Vitis vinifera.
+It is mainly grown in the Gaillac and Limoux regions in southwest France.
 Total French plantations of Mauzac stood at 3200 ha in the year 2000.

-In Gaillac its aromatic wines are blended with Len de l'El to create mildly sweet and sparkling white blended wines.
+Gaillac's aromatic wines are blended with Len de l'El to create mildly sweet and sparkling white blended wines.
 Since the late 1980s, some Gaillac producers have created an interest in Mauzac by producing better wines.
 In Limoux, Mauzac is a compulsory part of the Blanquette de Limoux, where it may be blended with Chenin blanc and Chardonnay.
-However, in Limoux, plantations of Mauzac are decreasing at it is losing ground to Chardonnay.
+However, in Limoux, plantations of Mauzac are decreasing as it is losing ground to Chardonnay.
 The grape is also one of the seven permitted white varieties in Bordeaux wine.